Course Title: Digital Systems Design 1

 Overview of Learning Resources

-Course material will be available on the University’s Learning Hub using Blackboard.
+Course material will be available on the University's Learning Hub using the Learning Management System (LMS).
 This will include lecture notes, worked problems, and an extensive laboratory guide.

 A kit will be provided which includes a bread board, ICs and a PCB to solder in the first lab.